AdamJeddy/Code-Doc-Gen/documentation.md

 Last Documented Commit: 469eefbdb25edd1bd7a4776d20f72ba7e528526d

+#### Recent Changes
+## Overview

+This project provides a comprehensive suite of mathematical operations implemented in Python.
+It is designed to be both user-friendly and efficient, catering to a wide range of mathematical computations.
+The project is continuously updated to ensure accuracy and performance.

+## Recent Changes

+### Modified Files

+- **documentation.md**: Updated to reflect recent changes in the project, ensuring that all information is current and accurate.

+- **math_operations.py**: Adjustments were made to improve the performance and accuracy of certain mathematical functions.
+Specific changes include optimization of algorithms and correction of minor computational errors.

 ### Recent Changes
 ## Overview

-This document provides an overview of the project, detailing its purpose, functionality, and key features.
-It serves as a guide for understanding the project's structure and how to effectively utilize it.
+This project provides a comprehensive suite of mathematical operations implemented in Python.
+It is designed to be both user-friendly and efficient, catering to a wide range of mathematical computations.
+The project is continuously updated to ensure accuracy and performance.

 ## Recent Changes

 ### Modified Files

-- **documentation.md**: The documentation has been updated to reflect recent changes in the project.
-This includes revisions to existing content to ensure accuracy and clarity.
-No new files were added, and no files were deleted in this update.
+- **documentation.md**: Updated to reflect recent changes in the project, ensuring that all information is current and accurate.

+- **math_operations.py**: Adjustments were made to improve the performance and accuracy of certain mathematical functions.
+Specific changes include optimization of algorithms and correction of minor computational errors.

 ## Static Content Start

 Last Documented Commit: 7f9f705582dadcfc67c9852e0ceaab532753b74d

+## Static Content Start

+Last Documented Commit: 77a7ad1badff5d75ae1d2ab51273144e2ca525df